-The Phoenix market struggled initially to overcome the effects of the Great Recession and negative press pertaining to a boycott over the SB 1070 immigration law in 2010, which contributed to RevPAR fluctuations through 2012.
-Operating performance in Phoenix realized strong year-over-year growth in 2013 and 2014, as a limited supply pipeline and improving local economy bolstered overall hotel performance in the region.
+The Phoenix market struggled initially to overcome the effects of the Great Recession and negative press pertaining to a boycott over the SB 1070 immigration law in 2010, which contributed to slower RevPAR growth in 2010 and 2012.
+Operating performance in Phoenix improved year-over-year in 2013 and 2014, as the limited supply pipeline and improving local economy bolstered overall hotel performance in the region.
 The Phoenix lodging market recorded positive trends following the Super Bowl in 2015, with overall RevPAR reaching a historical high in 2019, despite continued supply growth.
 Increases in commercial activity throughout Phoenix, including the resurgence of Downtown Phoenix and the expansion of Class-A office development in the outlying submarkets of Mesa, Gilbert, Chandler, and North Scottsdale, boosted demand during that period.
-While the state government, higher education (Arizona State University), and the construction industry have long been economic stalwarts in Phoenix, significant economic diversification efforts successfully attracted major employers in the medical research, technology, financial services, and insurance industries over the past several years.
+While the state government, higher education (Arizona State University), and the construction industry have long been economic stalwarts in Phoenix, economic diversification efforts have successfully attracted major employers in the medical research, technology, financial services, and insurance industries over the past decade.

 * Although the HVI cannot tell you what a particular hotel is worth, it does provide excellent “big picture” data, indicating which market areas are experiencing positive trends, and thus may present good investment opportunities.
 The HVI for the U.S. is a measure of the strength of the lodging industry as a whole and, specifically, the hospitality investment market.
 The HVI for the various identified markets can provide a basis to evaluate and compare different geographic regions.
 For more insight on the limitations and applicability of the HVI, please read the message on the HVI home page by clicking on the graphic at the top of this page.